HolyBlackCat/cpp-tutorials/language/90_addendum/01_intentional_simplifications.md

 * Avoiding the phrase "ill-formed" in the beginner chapters, for the same reason.

 * So instead of saying "ill-formed" or even "syntax error", I'm saying "compilation error" in the beginner chapters.
 Yes, I know that compilers are not required to emit errors, and any diagnostic is allowed.
+I know that by default compilers will happily accept some ill-formed code, that is explained too.